 The photographic collages visualize the nerve and soul of ballet and resemble the classical painting in their expression.
 The intention of the ballet photography art project was to capture and condense moments from the ballet performances to reveal the essence of ballet.

-Some of the pictures I took is below, you can se them all in my gallery.
+Some of the pictures in this project is below, you can see them all in the Gallery or the Postershop.

 The Poet of The Ballet

 “A ballet performance, from the first glimpse behind the carpet of Acropolis and masking the stage with the curtain fall after each act, can be compared with the technical magic of the camera.The stroke on the bar by the stage manager matches the photographer pressing the camera shutter.
 With curtain rise a myriad of visual and auditory expressions appear which seeps into the consciousness of the audience.
 In the end the technicians lower Acropolis and what has been envisioned and illuminated is now embedded into our memory.
 A collection of movements created in time and space can now only be developed through reminiscence.
 These internal images reflect what we have seen or perhaps what we think we have seen!
 The audience leaves and the theatre closes.
 But the shutter time and the capture of moments during the ballet by the camera moves faster than the 2½ hour performance.

 Ingrid Bugge has captured these moments in a sensitive and poetic way and composed them in photographic commentaries throughout the year she has worked with The Royal Ballet.
 She reflects the ballet with a personal approach and with sensitivity to the performances.
 The images we see through Ingrid’s lens are like the strange and wonderful recollections that have gathered in our consciousness after the final curtain fall.”